Methodology

 Calculating earnings difference between sexes

 Previously, the percentage used to compare male and female earnings was calculated as the difference between the medians divided by the female median earnings.
 This year, we have altered the calculation and use male median earnings as the denominator.
-This is inline with the calculation used by the ONS in their gender pay gap publication - Gender pay gap in the UK - Office for National Statistics (ons.gov.uk).
+This is inline with the calculation used by the ONS in their gender pay gap publication - Gender pay gap in the UK - Office for National Statistics (ons.gov.uk) (opens in a new tab).

 Rounding and suppression rules